so-its-me-nia/Performance_Analysis_of_speech_emotion_recognition_for_5ML_classifiers/README.md

 The purpose of this project is to help choose the best machine learning classifier, for the 5 emotions of happy, sad, angry, fear and neutral.
 For audio samples where subjects (actors) are made to deliver sentences with various emotional undertones.

-This project uses code from this GIT repo: https://github.com/x4nth055/emotion-recognition-using-speech and tries improving accuracy by adding in more data and changing the emotions.
+This project uses code from this GIT repo: https://github.com/x4nth055/emotion-recognition-using-speech and tries improving accuracy by adding in more data and changing the emotions (My thanks to the author).

 The datasets used are:
 1. https://www.kaggle.com/datasets/uwrfkaggler/ravdess-emotional-speech-audio